-Browsing 100 - 110 results of 375 programs for program format - Expedition
+Browsing 100 - 110 results of 382 programs for program format - Expedition

+The Museum of Jurassic Technology in Los Angeles, California, is an encyclopedic museum holding many splendid, unique, and puzzling treasures.
+It's a carnival of delights and ideas, many of them outside of the commonly held canons of fact and accomplishment.
+It slips around the question, 'is it real?', refusing to pit fact against fiction or art against data, instead weaving it all together into something more mysterious and joyful.
+In this second of two segments on the museum, curator David Wilson welcomes us into his worlds of inspiration, and parts the curtain to reveal how this impossible place indeed exists.
 If you sink it, they will come.
 That’s what Exploratorium biologist Karen Kalumuck learned when she decided to experiment by submerging PVC plates under the piers at Marina Harbor.
 In this program, you'll meet the bizarre aquatic life forms that inhabit our Bay.
 San Francisco's meteorological landscape is as unique as its social landscape.
 Tune in as we investigate why our city has many microclimates.

 See how patterns of light change throughout the day at Chaco, and hear G.B.
 Cornucopia and Shelly Valdez share their impressions of the phenomena of light cycles in Chaco Canyon.